unoplatform/uno.toolkit.ui/doc/controls/NavigationBar.md

 # NavigationBar

+> [!TIP]
+> This guide covers details for `NavigationBar` specifically.
+If you just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) to make sure you have the initial correct setup in place.

 ## Summary
 The `NavigationBar` represents a specialized app bar that provides the layout for `AppBarButton` and navigation logic.